Network

 Social Media Recovery Scam

-You receive a message saying your account violated policies.
-A code is sent for “confirmation.”
-The attacker is using the password reset feature.
+The attacker is actually using the password reset feature.

 Email Account Targeting

-If your email account is compromised, attackers can reset nearly every other account connected to it.
-That is why email takeover is especially dangerous.
+If your email account is compromised, attackers can reset passwords for many other connected services.

 Red Flags That You Are Being Manipulated